 Since his return to private practice in 1998, Phil has been an expert witness in several trademark infringement actions, and also has served as a Special Master in patent infringement actions for the U.S. District Court for the District of Maryland.
 Because of his knowledge of the people and processes of the USPTO, Phil has conducted investigations of “atypical” prosecutions of both patent and trademark applications within the USPTO.
 And while not afraid to litigate, Phil tries to find cost effective means to resolve disputes.
 For example, once he convinced a district court judge to vacate his own published summary judgment decision and allow the parties in a patent infringement action to settle their patent dispute.

 Throughout his career, Phil has worked to make intellectual property a more inclusive area of the law.
-To that end, Phil has mentored numerous minority and women law students and young lawyers.
+To that end, he has mentored numerous minority and women law students and young lawyers, and his dedication was rewarded in 2016 when he was named an inaugural recipient of the Diversity in Tech Awards by the IP Section of the National Bar Association.
 He is the former President of the American Intellectual Property Law Education Foundation (“AIPLEF”) which since its inception in 2002, has awarded almost $2,000,000 in scholarships to minority IP law students.
 To share his love of trademark law, since 2009, Phil has taught trademark law at Howard University School of Law, one of the four historically black law schools.
 In every firm since returning to private practice, Phil has been a member of that firm’s Diversity Committee, including serving in a leadership position of the overall committee or important subcommittees.